-- (1) A person may intervene in an appeal with leave of a judge of the Court of Appeal. - (2) A judge of the Court of Appeal may make an order granting leave to intervene on terms and conditions the judge sets. - (3) A person who wishes to intervene in an appeal may make a motion to a judge of the Court of Appeal for leave to intervene by filing a notice of motion for leave. - (4) The notice of motion for leave to intervene must be filed no more than fifteen days after the day the notice of appeal is filed. - (5) A motion for leave must concisely describe all of the following: - (a) the intervenor; - (b) the intervenor's interest in the appeal; - (c) the intervenor's position to be taken on the appeal; - (d) the submissions to be advanced by the intervenor, their relevancy to the appeal, and the reasons for believing that the submissions will be useful to the Court of Appeal and will be different from those of the parties. - An intervenor's factum must not exceed twenty-five pages, unless ordered otherwise by the Court of Appeal or a judge of the Court of Appeal. - (7) An intervenor is bound by the content of the appeal books and may not add to them, unless a judge of the Court of Appeal directs otherwise. - (8) An intervenor may present oral argument only if permitted by the Court of Appeal or a judge of the Court of Appeal.
+- (1) A person may intervene in an appeal with leave of a judge of the Court of Appeal. - (2) A judge of the Court of Appeal may make an order granting leave to intervene on terms and conditions the judge sets. - (3) A person who wishes to intervene in an appeal may make a motion to a judge of the Court of Appeal for leave to intervene by filing a notice of motion for leave. - (4) The notice of motion for leave to intervene must be filed either before the motion for date and directions or, with leave of a judge, thereafter. - (5) A motion for leave must concisely describe all of the following: - (a) the intervenor; - (b) the intervenor's interest in the appeal; - (c) the intervenor's position to be taken on the appeal; - (d) the submissions to be advanced by the intervenor, their relevancy to the appeal, and the reasons for believing that the submissions will be useful to the Court of Appeal and will be different from those of the parties. - (6) An intervenor's factum must not exceed twenty-five pages, unless ordered otherwise by the Court of Appeal or a judge of the Court of Appeal.

+- (7) An intervenor is bound by the content of the appeal books and may not add to them, unless a judge of the Court of Appeal directs otherwise. - (8) An intervenor may present oral argument only if permitted by the Court of Appeal or a judge of the Court of Appeal.